descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 }
 ```

-These examples makes sense with implicit automatic storage duration.
-This feature isn't expected to break existing code because either the code is already dangling/broken or the `constant` variable was local instead of global so they still have what they need.
-Further since this only for const variable than the instance is the same regardless.
+These examples would not dangle and makes more sense with implicit static storage duration.
+The local variable `constant` and even unnamed variable, temporary, `42`, still is `const` and have their respective types, so their should be no change in the logic of the code that directly depends upon them.
+As such, this feature isn't expected to break existing code.

 #### constant definition in function parameter and arguments